Forum of Vieux-la-Romaine: Construction and evolution

 General layout of the forum in the late 2nd century.

 Development of the eastern section of the forum from its inception to the close of the 2nd century.

-The forum comprises several buildings, including the local curia constructed in two phases.
-The initial phase involved building a significant room measuring 12.40 m by 9.15 m, which was later expanded and enhanced at the end of the 2nd century.
-This phase continued until the second half of the 3rd century, with the room growing to 12.15 m by 14.60 m.
+The local curia was constructed in two phases.
+The initial phase involved building a significant room, measuring 12.4 by 9.1 m, which was later expanded and enhanced at the end of the 2nd century.
+This phase continued until the second half of the 3rd century, with the room growing to 12.15 by 14.6 m.
 During this period, the painting and marble work were redone.
-Subsequently, the eastern facade was shifted by 1.50 m, resulting in a curia measuring 14.80 m by 14.60 m.
-The old eastern wall was repurposed to create a podium covered with limestone slabs joined by ceramic shards, featuring three rows of steps arranged in a semi-circle.
+Subsequently, the eastern facade was shifted by 1.5 m, resulting in a curia measuring 14.8 by 14.6 m.
+The old eastern wall was repurposed to create a podium, which was covered with limestone slabs joined by ceramic shards, and featured three rows of steps arranged in a semi-circle.

 The building is surrounded by an imposing wall, reinforced by buttresses in the eastern part.
 In the second half of the 2nd century, the eastern wall was lowered, and a new wall was built further away.
-These adjustments allowed for an extension of the aula (courtyard) and an enlargement of the building by about three meters.
+These adjustments allowed for an extension of the aula (courtyard) and an enlargement of the building by about 3 m.
 The old eastern wall was repurposed as a platform, and niches were created to accommodate statues of various deities.

 The western facade features a stylobate made of Caen stone.

 Decoration

 Origins of the different decorative stones used in the forum.

 In the backfills from 19th-century excavations conducted by the Society of Antiquaries of Normandy, plaster fragments have been discovered.
 These fragments have allowed for the recreation of marbled decor, although many are too small for a detailed study.
-The various fragments suggest the presence of an opus sectile with different colors from the 2nd century: one on a red background resembling red porphyry, another with various shades of yellow similar to Chemtou, a third on a pink background, and a fourth on a green background.
-Among the depicted elements are the shadow of a candelabra base, a character's garment, and a panther's skin.
+The various fragments suggest the presence of a multi-colored opus sectile dating to the 2nd century: one on a red background resembling red porphyry, another with various shades of yellow in imitation of Chemtou marble, a third on a pink background, and a fourth on a green background which imitates antique green marble.
+Among the depicted elements are the shadow of a candelabra base, an unknown figure's garment, and a panther's skin.
 However, most of the decorations have been lost due to the 19th-century excavations and subsequent site abandonment.
-Archaeological findings have uncovered a significant number of 36,280 fragments dating from the second half of the 2nd century, primarily attributed to the Curia.
+Archaeological findings have uncovered 36,280 fragments dating from the second half of the 2nd century, primarily attributed to the Curia.

 The materials used for decoration are diverse and sourced from various regions of the Roman Empire.
-These include marble from the Greek island of Skyros, Allier in Gaul, Chemtou in the former Roman province of Africa (currently, Tunisia), and Phrygia.
+These include marble from the Greek island of Skyros, Allier in Gaul, Chemtou in the Roman province of Africa (currently Tunisia), and Phrygia.
 Additionally, oil shale from the Autun region and limestone from the Pyrenees were also utilized.